trippo/ResponsiveFilemanager/readme.txt

         'autoScale'    	: false
     });

-and button have this code to open filemanager:
+and the button has this code to open FileManager:

 <a href="filemanager/dialog.php?type=0" class="btn iframe-btn" type="button">Open Filemanager</a>

-Remember to include fancybox file in head section:
+Remember to include FancyBox, file in head section:

 <link rel="stylesheet" type="text/css" href="fancybox/jquery.fancybox-1.3.4.css" media="screen" />
 <script type="text/javascript" src="fancybox/jquery.fancybox-1.3.4.pack.js"></script>

-If you not use fancybox, you must change the function to close the windows after file selection in filemanager/js/include.js:
+If you not use FancyBox,, you must change the function to close the windows after file selection in filemanager/js/include.js:

 function close_window() {
     parent.$.fancybox.close();